 The last key area is the prescription drug benefit.
 The 3 common drug benefit options are Generic Only, Generic and Brand Name , and no prescription benefits.
 Plans that offer Brand Name prescription coverage will typically have a separate deductible for the Brand Name prescriptions, and at the beginning of the year you will be paying for your Brand Name prescriptions until you reach the prescription deductible, then you will have a copay for additional Brand Name refills.
 It is usually a good idea to have a plan with both Generic and Brand Name benefits, but these plans will cost more than plans offering only Generic coverage.

-With a good knowledge of how these 4 keys components work, finding and analyzing health insurance plans will be much easier.
+With a good knowledge of how these 4 keys components work and answers to the 2 pivotal questions, finding and analyzing health insurance plans will be much easier.
 After all, who wants to spend a lot of time looking for health insurance.
-If you have any uncertainty, or just want someone to give you a hand, then give us a call and we’ll be happy to help you.
+If you have any uncertainty, or just want someone to give you a hand, then call us and we’ll be happy to help you.

 Health Insurance Plan Recommendation Table

 This table will be updated whenever there are changes to pricing or benefit levels.
 The recommendations are based upon the characteristics of the 6 Consumer Classifications described below.
 These 6 classifications are further broken into 3 age groups: 30, 45, and 60.
-The ages were chosen to show the pricing differences in plans due to age.
-In many cases, plans that are recommended for younger ages, might not show up for other ages because the price has gone up too much.
+The ages were chosen to show the differences in plan recommendations due to age.

 Use the recommendations from the table as your starting point to determine which plan is the best fit for your specific needs.

-Between the ages of 20 – 65, they usually don’t go to see the doctor more than once a year.
-They are healthy and just looking for a safety net such that if something did happen they wouldn’t get wiped out financially.
+You are between the ages of 20 – 65, and usually don’t go to see the doctor more than once a year.
+You are healthy and just looking for a safety net such that if something did happen you wouldn’t get wiped out financially.

 Planning to have a Baby

-Couples or Families between the ages of 20-45 that are planning to have a baby within the next year.
-The mother to be will need a plan that offers maternity care while the rest of the family would be in a plan from the “Families with Young Children” classification.
+You are a couples or a family between the ages of 20-45 that are planning to have a baby within the next year.
+The mother-to-be will need a plan that offers maternity care while the rest of our family should be in a plan from the “Families with Young Children” classification.

 Families with Young Children

-Parents between the ages of 25-50, with children that are young and occasionally bring home the current cold going around school.
-These families do the standard preventive visits and 2-3 Doctor’s office visits for illnesses that don’t respond to home treatment, or injuries that occur from activities and sports.
+You are between the ages of 25-50, with children that are young and occasionally bring home the current cold going around school.
+Your family does the standard preventive visits and 2-3 Doctor’s office visits for illnesses that don’t respond to home treatment or injuries that occur from activities and sports.

 Middle Aged Professionals

-Individuals or couples that are self employed, own a small business, or work for a business that does not provide health insurance.
-Age range between 35-60, and may have teenage children.
-May have a minor preexisting condition or take a prescription, and need to visit the Doctor 1-2 times a year for maintenance of their health.
+You are self-employed, own a small business, or work for a business that does not provide health insurance.
+Your age ranges between 35-60, and you may have teenage children.
+You have a minor preexisting condition or take a prescription, and need to visit the Doctor 1-2 times a year for maintenance of your health.

-Between the ages of 55-65, these people have a few minor preexisting conditions and may have brand name prescriptions.
-They are no longer working full time, and don’t have health benefits through their work, or can’t afford the COBRA cost of their previous work health benefit plans, or have exhausted the COBRA coverage.
-They go to see a physician 3-4 times per year.
+You are between the ages of 55-65.
+You have a few minor preexisting conditions and may take a few generic and/or brand name prescriptions.
+You are no longer working full time, and don’t have health benefits through work, or can’t afford the COBRA cost of your previous work health benefit plans, or have exhausted your COBRA coverage.
+You go to see a physician 3-4 times per year.

 back to Table of Contents